melaniaandrisan/melaniaandrisan.github.io/_posts/2018-09-25-Paleo-banana-bread.md

 ### Utensils
 - blender (or a fork and a wisk)
 - large bowl
-- mesuring cups
+- measuring cups
-- mesuring spoons
+- measuring spoons
 - spatula
-- baking tray 9 inch /5 inch
+- baking tray 9x5 inch
 - parchment paper (or butter for the tray)

 ### Ingredients
 - 3 big bananas frozen or fresh
 - 3 large eggs
-- 1 cup nuts butter (which one you like, I choose almond and chuncy peanut butter)
+- 1 cup nut butter (which one you like, I chose almond and chunky peanut butter)
   - 1/2 almond butter
   - 1/2 peanut butter
-- 3/4 teaspoons backing powder
+- 3/4 teaspoons baking powder
 - 1/4 teaspoons nutmeg
 - 2/4 teaspoons ground cinnamon

 ### Directions
-1. Preheat the oven to 350 F or 180 C
+1. Preheat the oven to 350°F/180°C, place the parchment paper in the tray
-2. Put the bananas and the eggs in a blender and mix till smooth
+2. Put the bananas and the eggs in a blender and mix until smooth
 3. Add all the other ingredients and mix well
-4. Put the mix in a 9/5 tray and add the tray in the heated oven
+4. Put the mix in a 9/5 tray and add the tray in the preheated oven
-5. Bake for 50 to 55 minutes or untill your tooth pick comes clean(I checked at around 40 minutes and it was not done at all - probably if you have fresh bananas at 40 minutes will be already done)
+5. Bake for 50 to 55 minutes or until a toothpick comes out clean (I checked at around 40 minutes and it was not done at all - probably if you have fresh bananas at 40 minutes it will be already be done)

 ### Serve
-We love it warmed up a little with some butter on top or just plain, is just delicios and perfect for an automn evening with a nice cup of tea.
+We love it warmed up a little with some butter on top or just plain, is just delicios and perfect for an autumn evening with a nice cup of tea.

 ### Store
-You can store it in an air tight container for more than 3 days in the fridge or slice it and put it in the frizzer for up to 3 month.
+You can store it in an airtight container for up to 3 days in the fridge or slice it and put it in the freezer for up to 3 months.

 ### Nutritional Facts
 Total Servings: 12 slices